LucasDavid1/ai-agent/README.md

 # AI Agent Django Project

-This Django project implements an AI agent that uses the Groq API to process user inputs and perform mathematical operations based on natural language requests.
+This Django project implements an AI agent that uses the Groq API to process user inputs and perform queries based on natural language requests.

 ## Project Overview